 Whichever unit of measurement you use, motor size and quantity tell only half the story.
 The number of jets, their size, ability to move water and the plumbing connecting everything together all play into how well the water flows.

 When motors are placed together on one side of the spa the tub is likely to have longer amounts of plumbing.
 Hot tubs with numerous diverter valves create bends in the plumbing that will slow down the flow rate.
 A high number of jets can be detrimental to the flow rate as well if not backed by either dual larger horse-powered motors or 3-5 smaller motors.

 So when you consider the number of jets in a tub, understand that the number of jets doesn't really tell you anything about the feel and experience the hot tub will provide.

 "I want something that is chemical-free."
 Sorry- But no such thing exists.
 Every hot tub requires a sanitizer as a part of its upkeep and needs adjustments to both pH and Alkalinity.
 Even salt systems produce chemicals to sanitize, whether it be chlorine or sodium bromide.
 Do not be be fooled by the salesperson who tells you your hot tub will be maintenance-free.
 (Check out our blog on water chemistry here.)

 However, water chemistry is not an arduous process.
 You can monitor the water taking up only a few minutes of your time each week.
 Additionally- Many sanitizers on the market are very mild and virtually unnoticeable.
 So you're in luck if you're trying to stay away from a traditional sanitizer like chlorine.

-Our showroom salespeople have over a combined 40 years of sales experience in the industry.
+Our showroom salespeople have over a combined 40 years of experience in the industry.
 Feel free to ask us about the points made above or anything else you may pertaining to new hot tub sales or anything swimming pool or hot tub related.
 Thanks for reading!